JOY/strapi-plugin-locale-select/README.md

-# Strapi plugin timezone-select
+# Strapi plugin timezone-picker

-A strapi custom field for selecting any timezone based on the [moment.js](https://momentjs.com/) timezones.
+A Strapi custom field for selecting any timezone based on the [Luxon](https://moment.github.io/luxon/) timezones.

 ## Installation